Melusine (Reimann): Plot

+Performances

 Melusine premiered at the opening of the festival Schlosstheater Schwetzingen in 1971, conducted by Reinhard Peters, staged by Rudolf Sellner, with Catherine Gayer in the title role, and Martha Mödl as Pythia.
-The opera was recorded by Wergo in 2010, from a live performance at the Staatstheater Nürnberg.
+The opera was recorded by Wergo in 2010 from a live performance at the Staatstheater Nürnberg.
 A 1974 handbook on opera production notes the features of aleatoric passages, dissonances and atonality.
 A reviewer of The Guardian described the musical language as neo-expressionist, with writing for voices in declamatory style and with demanding coloraturas.
 A reviewer of the premiere, writing for the weekly Die Zeit, found the vocal writing for the three main characters convincing, and compared the work's expressivity to Alban Berg's Lulu and its atmosphere to Debussy's Pelléas et Mélisande, noting the similarities of the three female characters.

 In 2016, a production by the Berlin University of the Arts, where Reimann had been a professor of contemporary Lied, honoured the composer's 80th birthday.

+After Reimann's death, Oper Frankfurt staged the opera in 2025 directed by Aileen Schneider; it was played on a central round stage at the Bockenheimer Depot, with Anna Nekhames in the title role.